 The yard is your property’s first line of defense against potential threats.
 Configure and design the landscape to serve a dual purpose of beauty and safety.
 Integrate these simple tips to give yourself and your tenants peace of mind.

-Jessica Thiefels has been writing and editing for more than 10 years and is now a professional freelancer and consultant.
-She's worked with a variety of real estate clients and publishers, and has been featured on Forbes and Market Watch.
-She’s also an author for Inman, House Hunt Network, Homes.com and more.
+Jessica Thiefels is a professional freelancer and consultant who has been writing and editing for more than 10 years.
+Thiefels has worked with a variety of real estate clients and publishers, and has been featured on Forbes and Market Watch.
+She is also an author for Inman, House Hunt Network, Homes.com and more.